-The three real-world time series examined above are discussed further here.
-In Fig. 7, the standard deviation of Jones's (1998b) proxy time series of temperature anomalies has been plotted vs time scale.
-Clearly, the standard deviation of the aggregated process is a power function of time scale and this is apparent, even using the classical estimator of standard deviation.
-The exclusion of the data of the last century, which can be suspect for reasons of anthropogenic influence, does not alter the shape of the curve of standard deviation vs slope, as also shown in Fig. 7.
-The slope of this curve in the log-log plot is much greater than 0.5.
+In this section the three real-world time series examined before are discussed further.
+In Figure 7, the standard deviation of the Jones's (1998) proxy time series of temperature anomalies has been plotted versus timescale.
+Clearly, the standard deviation of the aggregated process is a power function of timescale and this is apparent even using the classic estimator of standard deviation.
+The exclusion of the data of the last century, which can be suspect for anthropogenic influence, does not alter the shape of the curve of standard deviation versus slope, as also shown in Figure 7.
+The slope of this curve in the log-log plot is much higher than 0.5.
 The estimate of Hurst coefficient is 0.86 using the regression method and 0.88 using the proposed method.

-In Fig. 8(a) the lag-1 and lag-2 autocorrelation coefficients have been plotted vs scale.
+In Figure 8(a) the lag-1 and lag-2 autocorrelation coefficient versus scale have been plotted.
 The SSS model implies that these autocorrelations are independent of scale (equation (5)).
-The classical empirical estimates of autocorrelation verify this theoretical expectation, but not fully for very large scales (>20), where autocorrelation decreases somehow.
+The classic empirical estimates of autocorrelation verify this theoretical expectation, but not fully for very large scales (> 20), where autocorrelation decreases somehow.
 However, the SSS estimates agree well with the model, as they are almost constant even for scales as large as 50 years.
-In Fig. 8(b) the autocorrelation function for the basic scale (k = 1) has been plotted vs lag.
-Due to the large length of the time series, the long-term persistence of the time series is obvious here even when the classical autocorrelation estimator is used.
-However, in this case, the empirical autocorrelation departs from theoretical ones for lags >40, even when the value H = 0.86 is used.
-When the SSS estimate is used with the value H = 0.88, the model fits satisfactorily to the empirical autocorrelation function for lags up to 200.
+In Figure 8(b) the autocorrelation function for the basic scale (k = 1) has been plotted versus lag.
+Due to the large length of the time series, the long-term persistence of the time series is obvious here even when the classic autocorrelation estimator is used.
+However, in this case the empirical autocorrelation departs from theoretical ones for lags > 40, even when the value H = 0.86 is used.
+When the SSS estimate is used along with the value H = 0.88, the model fits satisfactorily to the empirical autocorrelation function for lags up to 200.